wordofwarning/wordofwarning.org/news/index.md

 <span style='font-variant: small-caps'>[back to top](/news)</span>
 <hr>
 #### Artists
-[hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can, signposting help and opportunities below.<br>• To participate in a future [Domestic](/hab/domestic), please see our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for artist's proposals</a> — *our next event is in March 2021 (date tbc)*.
+[hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can, signposting help and opportunities below.<br>• To participate in a future [Domestic](/hab/domestic), please see our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for artist's proposals</a> — *our next event is planned for Wed 10 March 2021, with probably another in April*.
 <span style='font-variant: small-caps'>[back to top](/news)</span>
 ##### GMArtistHub
 <a href="http://gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> is a joint artist development project to support independent artists + freelance creatives across our city region.<br>• GMAH offers free, 30 minute <a href="http://gm-artisthub.co.uk/advisory-sessions" target="_blank">Advisory Sessions</a> for you to talk through creative ideas, get some advice, or simply develop your network… <a href="http://app.squarespacescheduling.com/schedule.php?owner=19370486&appointmentType=13786606" target="_blank">Sign-up here</a> for a Zoom chat.<br>*[hÅb](/hab)/[Word of Warning](/) are GMAH partners alongside Community Arts Northwest, Contact, HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
 Festival, Sustained Theatre Up North, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts.*
 <span style='font-variant: small-caps'>[back to top](/news)</span>
 ##### Support
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> includes advice/guidance on funds that government + other organisations have put in place, and other support.
-• Arts Council England's <a href="http://artscouncil.org.uk/DYCP" target="_blank">Developing Your Creative Practice</a> Round 9 opens on 11 Jan 2021, with updated guidance.
+• Arts Council England's <a href="http://artscouncil.org.uk/DYCP" target="_blank">Developing Your Creative Practice</a> Round 9 is open until 18 Feb at noon, with updated guidance.
 • Arts Council England's <a href="http://artscouncil.org.uk/projectgrants" target="_blank">National Lottery Project Grants</a> are available again, with updated guidance.
 • Arts Marketing Association (AMA)'s <a href="http://www.a-m-a.co.uk/coronavirus-covid-19-resources" target="_blank">resources page</a> — to support arts, culture + heritage professionals, organisations + freelancers.
 • AMA also have a <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.